US Visa for Indians

 - Be honest and confident in your interview.
 They are experienced in this and can see through lies.

-US Visa in both countries was very comfortable experience.
+US Visa in both countries was a very comfortable experience.
 Everyone spoke english, the processes are in place so nobody is lost upon seeing an Indian passport.
 The email ids are very responsive and they even have a skype number one could call for any questions.
 Makes life so much easier for a traveler.